lammps/lammps/doc/src/Fortran.rst

    :p character(len=\*) name: string with the name of the extracted property
    :r polymorphic: pointer to LAMMPS data.
 The left-hand side of the assignment
-    should be either a string (if expecting string data) or a C-interoperable pointer (e.g., ``INTEGER (c_int), POINTER :: nlocal``) to the extracted property.
+    should be either a string (if expecting string data) or a C-compatible pointer (e.g., ``INTEGER (c_int), POINTER :: nlocal``) to the extracted property.
 If expecting vector data, the pointer should have dimension ":".